viniciussm07/pet-shop/README.md

 ## Quick Start

-After downloading the project, open src/index.html
+After downloading the project open a terminal and type

+`yarn install or npm -i`

+`yarn dev or npm run dev`

 ## Navigation Diagram